clambro/black-hole-thesis/docs/description.md

 |m(0, 1) - m(t, 1)| = \xi(t)
 $$

 In a perfect simulation, $\xi(t)$ would be exactly zero.
-Our simulation is imperfect, however, so $\xi(t)$ is some small function of time representing our error in conserving energy.
+Our simulation is imperfect, however, so $\xi(t)$ is some small function of time representing our error.
 We said above that our simulation is 4th order accurate, so doubling the number of gridpoints decreases the error by a factor of 16.
 This means that if we denote the error $\xi$ at level $\ell$ as $\xi_\ell$, we get

 $$
 \xi_\ell \approx 16\xi_{\ell + 1} \approx 256\xi_{\ell + 2}